McSpooder/camull-net/README.md

 # camull-net
 An implementation of the Cambridge parameter efficient 3D convolutional network for the classification of Alzheimer's disease in pytorch.
 The architecture is described in detail in this [link](https://www.sciencedirect.com/science/article/abs/pii/S105381191930031X "paper").
+More specifically the architecture can classify between static and progressive Mild cognitive impairement which is a disease that precludes Alzheimers.
+The area under the curve achieved for this harder seccond task is: 0.88.

 The code was developed as part of my dissertation at the university of Hull.
 You can read more about it, including the data required, in this medium [link](https://medium.com/@hextra_19712/deep-learning-for-alzheimers-classification-57611161e442 "article").